hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_tinyworld.rst

 7. **Testing `TinyWorld.encode_complete_state` and `TinyWorld.decode_complete_state`:** The `encode_complete_state` method is used to serialize the state of the TinyWorld.
 A modified copy of the world is created (`world_2`).
 The `decode_complete_state` method is used to reconstruct the world state from the encoded data.
 Assertions verify that the reconstructed `TinyWorld` (`world_2`) is identical to the original in terms of name and the number of agents.

 8. **Error handling (implicitly):** The code includes assertions to check for `None` values and for properties matching expected values.
-This demonstrates error handling where incorrect values or missing data would fail the test.
+This demonStartes error handling where incorrect values or missing data would fail the test.

 Usage example